 7 New Recipients from Across the State

-The advisory board voted to approve seven additional groups organizing and providing relief to African, Asian and Latinx immigrant communities from across the state, as well as working to release political prisoners.
+The Mass Redistribution Fund volunteer Advisory Board voted to approve seven additional groups organizing and providing relief to African, Asian and Latinx immigrant communities from across the state, as well as working to release political prisoners.
 These seven groups will be included in the Mass Redistribution Fund's second disbursement this Friday, June 12th.

 We welcome the following groups, with gratitude for their ongoing work supporting and fighting for our neighbors on the frontlines of the COVID crisis:

 5. Jericho Boston

 6. Merrimack Valley Project

 We continue to reach out to our partners to identify aligned groups that are working to meet urgent needs in historically marginalized communities across the state.
 To suggest groups aligned with our funding criteria, please write to MRF coordinators Libbie (email@example.com) and Alex (firstname.lastname@example.org).
 For more information about our 27 recipient groups, visit our Recipients page.